aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README_BEDROCK_AGENT.md

 1. For **Meeting Assist Service**, choose `BEDROCK_AGENT_WITH_KNOWLEDGE_BASE (Create)`
 2. Optionally, for **BedrockKnowledgeBaseId**, provide the knowledge base *Id* of an existing Bedrock knowledge base for the new Bedrock Agent, or leave blank to have a new knowledge base created for you.
-3. Optionally, for **BedrockKnowledgeBaseWebCrawlerURLs**, or any of the other knowledge base data source parameters, modify the defaults to determine how your new knowledge base in initially populated.
+3. Optionally, for **BedrockKnowledgeBaseWebCrawlerURLs**, or any of the other knowledge base data source parameters, modify the defaults to determine how your new knowledge base is initially populated.

 and that's it..
 Your LMA stack will create a simple Bedrock agent for you, and configure it the QnABot Lambda Hook `BedrockAgent-LambdaHook` to invoke this agent when the Meeting Assistant is invoked.